paperless-ngx/paperless-ngx/docs/configuration.md

 #### [`PAPERLESS_IGNORE_DATES=<string>`](#PAPERLESS_IGNORE_DATES) {#PAPERLESS_IGNORE_DATES}

-: Paperless parses a documents creation date from filename and file content.
+: Paperless parses a document's creation date from filename and file content.
 You may specify a comma separated list of dates that should be ignored during this process.
-This is useful for special dates (like date of birth) that appear in documents regularly but are very unlikely to be the documents creation date.
+This is useful for special dates (like date of birth) that appear in documents regularly but are very unlikely to be the document's creation date.

     The date is parsed using the order specified in PAPERLESS_DATE_ORDER